mariorecinos/tdd_intro/README.md

 ## Test-Driven Development (TDD) in Action

 ### Section 1: Writing the Initial Test
 In this section, we'll apply the principles of Test-Driven Development (TDD) to create a simple function for adding two numbers.
-We'll start by writing the initial test.
+We'll start by writing the initial test.<br>
 **Step 1: Write the Initial Test**
 ```python3
 # Define a test function for adding two numbers with specified inputs and expected result.